 Contact lodging bureaus at major resort areas and local chambers of commerce for the latest information on availability.

-By mid-September full color generally begins to appear across the north, moving progressively south during October.
-Typically, individual trees and groups of trees with brilliant color can be found as early as the Labor Day weekend.
+By mid-September, full color begins to appear across the north, moving progressively south during October.
+Individual trees and groups of trees with brilliant color can be found as early as the Labor Day weekend.